-Ideally a reptile survey will be undertaken in order to establish which reptile species are present on the site and their key areas.
-Before this information is known the following precautions should be taken:
+Ideally a reptile survey will be undertaken to establish which reptile species are present on the site and their distribution.
+The following management precautions could be taken to help avoid destruction of suitable reptile habitat:

-- Mowing of areas of long grassland should only take place during the summer months when reptiles are active and can move away from harm. - A high cut (above 10cm) will be undertaken where possible to avoid injuring reptiles. - If possible, each block of grassland will be cut in intervals staggered over a few weeks so that there is always sufficient cover available and some longer sections of grassland (cut biennially) will be retained as a refuge following the annual cut. - Care will be taken to avoid cutting any obvious large grass tussocks or ant hills which can be used for refuge and reptile hibernating sites. - Areas of dead wood or vegetation piles will only be moved during the summer months as they may be used by hibernating reptiles in the winter months.
+- Consideration should be given when mowing grassland areas and a high cut (above 10cm) should be undertaken where possible to avoid injuring reptiles. - If possible, each block of grassland will be cut in intervals staggered over a few weeks so that there is always sufficient cover available and some longer sections of grassland (cut biennially) will be retained as a refuge following the annual cut. - Care will be taken to avoid cutting any obvious large grass tussocks or ant hills which can be used for refuge and reptile hibernating sites. - Areas of dead wood or vegetation piles will only be moved during the summer months as they may be used by hibernating reptiles in the winter months.